What is a Lifestream?

 What is Lifelogging and the Quantified Self?

 Lifelogging was a concept pioneered by Gordon Bell as part of his MyLifeBits project which aimed to capture all personal data in digital form and create software that allowed the ability to search and review it.
-In recent years new devices such as smartphones, activity trackers and more have allowed us to capture many new personal data metrics that can all be stored in a lifelog.
+In recent years new devices such as smartphones, activity trackers and more have allowed us to capture many new personal data that can all be stored in a lifelog.
 The Quantified Self is a concept that was created around finding ways to analyze lifelogs to help optimize and improve our lives.
 I’ve created a list of devices, services, and resources for lifelogging and the quantified self here.
 You can also watch Gordon describe Lifelogging at a quantified self meetup.
+You can find more resources by visiting this section of the site.
+I also highly recommend reading Gordon’s book Your Life, Uploaded: The Digital Way to Better Memory, Health, and Productivity

 How to Create a Lifestream